TeachmanLab/MTData/README.md

 ## Archived ##

-This repo was archived on May 20, 2020.
+This repo is slated to be archived pending resolution of security vulnerabilities.